 For unforeseen circumstances: If you can, replace the widget content with a simple, clear announcement that the widget is offline or discontinued, giving the reason.
 Include a link to a page with relevant information.
 State that we regret the inconvenience.

 Unless you intentionally planned and got approval from OWC to post a short-term widget, please do not take down a widget.
-If you must take it down please notify your content coordinator and OWC.
+If you must take it down please notify your Web Council Member, OWC and OEI.

 - Ethics (Office of General Counsel Web site) Intranet